simondlevy/OneShot125/README.md

-If you dont' have a potentiometer (variable resitor with dial) as shown in the video, you can try this [sketch](https://github.com/simondlevy/TeensyOneShot125/blob/main/examples/OnOff/OnOff.ino), which automatically spins the motors at different RPMs.
+If you dont' have a potentiometer (variable resitor with dial) as shown in the video, you can try this [sketch](https://github.com/simondlevy/TeensyOneShot125/blob/main/examples/OnOff/OnOff.ino), which prompts for you starting and stopping the motor and automatically spins it at different RPMs.